ae-dschorsaanjo/clcs/README.md

 `1 + 2 + (3 - 4) + 5 + 6`.

-As a limitation of clcs's implementation, nested parentheses are currently supported, hence your inner expressions cannot themselves have inner exceptions inside.
+As a limitation of clcs's implementation, nested parentheses are currently **not** supported, hence your inner expressions cannot themselves have inner expressions inside.
 For example

 `+ 1 2 (- 3 (* 2 2)) 5 6`